vrstanchev/LibrePCB-Projects/PICPICBoard/README.md

 # PPBoard
 ## Description
+This is a LibrePCB project!
 PIC/PIC Board is a microcontroller module for university purposes.
 The module can be used for educational purposes powered by two PIC10F200 micro-controllers.
- Designed By using LibrePCB  software.
  The target of the project is to use PIC Assembly language.
   It will be used for PhD Degree @ TU-Plovdiv.
 ## OSHWA Certification